2022 Gartner® Magic Quadrant™ SIEM

 Business technology can be simply defined as any application of information technology that is integrated into the operation of a business.
-When businesses first began their adoption of information technology over three decades ago, the standard procedure was to develop an internal IT department with its own infrastructure and capabilities.

-One of the first challenges that an organization faces with respect to business technology is how to deploy it - what IT infrastructure will be used to host, manage and maintain an application or service?
+One of the first challenges that an organization faces with respect to business technology is how to deploy it.
+What IT infrastructure will be used to host, manage and maintain an application or service?
 In general, enterprise organizations have three options for how they will access IT infrastructure to deploy business technology: on-premise IT, third-party hosting and cloud deployment.

 Decades ago, when enterprises were first adopting information technology and integrating it into their core business models, on-premises deployment was the only available option for developing IT infrastructure.
 On-premises software is located within the physical data centers that are owned or leased and operated by the enterprise itself, as opposed to being hosted on an outside server or in the cloud.

 The key benefit of on-premise IT infrastructure is that the organization retains complete and total control over the management, configuration, and security of the hardware and software infrastructure and any applications hosted on it.
 The primary drawback is that developing on-premises IT infrastructure can be expensive and even cost-prohibitive for smaller organizations.
 Enterprises that do on-premises IT take on many types of costs, including:

 Purchasing or leasing a data center

 Facilities management, including power, cooling, temperature controls, physical security, disaster recovery, and many more connected responsibilities